TaceoLabs/noir-poseidon/poseidon/README.md

 It shows that thanks to the implemented optimizations and the fewer rounds of our implementation (see Section [Round Constants](#round-constants)), we can improve on the necessary constraints for all state sizes $\ge 3$, whereas for state size $t=2$ the constraints are equivalent.

+For state sizes $t \le 4$, we use optimized MDS matrices for the linear layer.
+This improves performance without sacrificing security.
+For all other state sizes, we used equivalent transformations to the linear layer in the half rounds, improving on the matrix multiplication, as seen in [the Rust implementation](https://extgit.iaik.tugraz.at/krypto/zkfriendlyhashzoo/-/tree/master/bellman/src/poseidon?ref_type=heads).

 ## Installation

 In your `Nargo.toml` file, add the following dependency: